Water consumption

 What’s the aim?

-Even though the Flemish government has not set any objectives for water consumption, it is still beneficial to aim for a reduction.
-Flanders currently uses a combination of awareness-raising, taxes and permits to steer water consumption in the right direction.
+The consumption of water for human activities exerts considerable pressure on ground and surface water resources and can lead to a decrease in water resources and the quality of water available for humans and nature.
+Although the Flemish government has no targets linked to water consumption, it is still interesting to aim for a decrease.
+Flanders currently uses a combination of sensitisation, charges and permits to steer water consumption in the right direction.

 What does this indicator measure?

-This indicator measures the total water consumption (excl. cooling water) for human activities in Flanders.
-The Flemish Environment Agency calculates the annual consumption of the various types of water, such as groundwater, tap water or surface water, using surveys, invoiced consumption, tax data and assumptions.
+This indicator measures total water consumption (excluding cooling water) for human activities in Flanders.
+The Flemish Environment Agency calculates the annual consumption of the different types of water, such as groundwater, tap water or surface water, using surveys, billed consumption, levy data and assumptions.

 Discover more topics